Tiolu22/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the contents of /etc/passwd and /etc/hots
+Display the last 10 lines of /etc/passwd